nicksakwa/MachineLearningwithTensorFlow.Js/README.md

   ## Tensor flow js methods used include
   * function extract for selecting data from data sets
   * function removeError for filtering the data and cleaning the data
+  * Function fetch to fetch and display the filtered data